-The Stirling Centre for International Publishing and Communication was established as part of the Department of English Studies in 1982, and has since developed a global reputation for its postgraduate degrees in publishing, its research activities, and its industry links.
+The Stirling Centre for International Publishing and Communication was established in 1982, and has since developed a global reputation for its postgraduate degrees in publishing, its research activities, and its industry links.
 Focusing on book, magazine, journal and digital publishing, the Centre trains the publishers of the future, provides opportunities for those currently working in the industry to reflect on their professional practice, and through its research, critically analyses the past, present and future of publishing.

 Taught Postgraduate Programmes in Publishing

 Dedicated to the provision of publishing education, the Centre offers taught Masters level courses: the MLitt in Publishing Studies and the MRes in Publishing Studies.
 Alumni from these degrees have successfully found, or enhanced, their employment in a diverse range of publishing companies in the UK and around the world, with many now working at management level, leading the publishing industry in the 21st century.

 The Centre undertakes a range of staff and student research activities, including collaborations with industry, publishing-related organisations and other Universities.
 We welcome approaches from students wishing to study in the Centre for a PhD or MRes in Publishing Studies, either to explore current or future publishing practice in the UK and internationally, or to investigate aspects of the history of publishing.